chesswithmihir/db/README.md

 ## Java Classes

-1. `App`: The entry point of your application where you'll initiate interaction with the database.
+1. `App`: The entry point of the application where the program initiates interaction with the database.

 2. `Column`: A class representing the columns in a table, containing information like column name and data type.